MohmedMonsef/Marioplex-Backend/readme.md

 <li> :pensive: Deleted a playlist by mistake ?
 Don't worry my child you can always recover it from our deleted playlist</li>
 <li> :desktop_computer: Your homepage is specially customized for you and your taste with a spoon of the most populat tracks/artists in your area</li>
 <li> :leaves: Your recently played songs are always stored so you will never miss them</li>
+<li> :chart_with_upwards_trend: statistics for uploaded songs and albums. number of listeners and likes per
+day, month, and year. </li>

 </ul>